 Winning Casino Marketing Strategy: Database Marketing

-Like any other businesses, casinos compete for the disposable dollars of adults, specifically disposable dollars that adult may choose to use for entertainment.
+Like any other businesses, casinos compete for the disposable dollars of adults, specifically disposable dollars that adults may choose to use for entertainment.
 Casino marketers are asking for a not-so-insignificant part of that entertainment budget.
 While a trip to the movies with popcorn and soda could easily top $50 for two people, casinos are looking for that spend from one adult.
-So, how they identify and target is worth a look.
+So, how they identify a target is worth a look.
 In my opinion, few companies leverage a database quite like a casino.
 They have been collecting information about customers for years and are now able to leverage that information to determine who the most valuable customers are today and will be tomorrow.
 They have learned to understand the triggers that drive visits during targeted times.
 And, given the explosion of technology, they continue to use snail mail in successful ways.
 You can do this too!
 CRM and sales tools about from free starters great for small businesses to rock star business intelligence tools.

 Winning Casino Marketing Strategy: Personalization